Mike Milburn, Chair, Montana

 Before managing the Council’s Idaho office, he worked for the Governor’s Office of Species Conservation, where he advised Idaho’s effort to coordinate all state policies relating to the Endangered Species Act and led Idaho’s efforts to delist the wolf and establish a compensation fund to pay for livestock lost to wolves.
 Earlier, Mr. Allen served as the State Director of Natural Resources for U.S. Senator Mike Crapo.
 Mr. Allen holds a Bachelor’s in International Relations from Brigham Young University.
 He lives in Star with his wife, Annette, and four children.

-KC Golden, Vice Chair, Washington
+KC Golden, Washington

 email | 360-816-1172